PotcFdk/yt-dashload/README.md

 It does this by downloading the best video and audio streams provided separately and then uses ffmpeg to merge them into one file.

 ### Dependencies
-- installed ffmpeg (avconv support: currently not necessary in my use cases, if you need it, [create a new issue](https://github.com/PotcFdk/yt-dashload/issues) so I see that it's actually needed and that I should implement it)
+- installed ffmpeg / avconv
 - a recent copy of [youtube-dl](https://github.com/rg3/youtube-dl/) (just drop the executable into the same directory as this script)